 For those of you who are underclassmen, this event is still important to you.
 It is in your best interest to participate in the event even if you don’t interact with many employers (hint: look for employers who say they hire for pre-senior year internships).
 When it's your turn to be recruited as juniors, you know exactly what to expect and you're ready for it!
 Don't be afraid to tell the firms that you are early in your ACCT curriculum and attending the event to learn more about the employers and career paths.

-- Download the app and create a profile, filling out all fields (including a resume upload).
+- Download the app (Apple & Android) and create a profile, filling out all fields (including a resume upload/update).

-- Browse employers in the “Fall 2020 Meet the Firms – Virtual Accounting Career Fair” app to determine which appointments to book (one per employer of interest).
+- Browse employers in the “Spring 2021 Meet the Firms – Virtual Accounting Career Fair” app to determine which appointments to book (one per employer of interest).

-- Begin making appointments with employers on Tuesday, August 25th, at 8 am CST.
-Most appointments are 1:1, but some firms may have a 2 professionals:1 student ratio in meeting rooms.
+- Begin making appointments with employers on Tuesday, January 19th, at 8 am CST.
+Most appointments are 1:1, but some firms may have a schedule designated for a group.

-- Attend your virtual appointments to connect with professionals and discuss your resume on September 1st.
+- Attend your video appointments to connect with professionals and discuss your resume on January 26th.

-For more information on how to use the Career Fair + app, watch this student training.
+For more information on how to use the Career Fair + app, watch this student training (hosted in the fall).
+Another installment of the training will be hosted on Thursday, January 14th, at 4 pm central.
+Use this link to join.

 Rules for A Strong Meet the Firms Performance: